guanggevwu/ZEUS_Tango_control/README.md

 dp.trigger_source = 'Off'
 ```

 To acquire a set of images from the camera with external triggers.
+When the bandwidth is smaller than data generation rate, the camera stores images in its buffer and transfers the files to the host computer later.

 ```python
 import tango